munificent/craftinginterpreters/book/hash-tables.md

 I'm guessing "intern" is short for "internal".
 I think the idea is that the language's runtime keeps its own "internal" collection of these strings, whereas other strings could be user created and floating around in memory.
-When you intern a string, you ask it to add the string to that internal collection and return a pointer to it.
+When you intern a string, you ask the runtime to add the string to that internal collection and return a pointer to it.

 Languages vary in how much string interning they do and how it's exposed to the user.
 Lua interns *all* strings, which is what clox will do too.
 Lisp, Scheme,